 Our rating system is outcome focused.
 For more information see the disclaimer.

-The 7-star safety assessment criteria for all airlines is as follows
+The seven-star safety assessment criteria for all airlines is as follows:

 The IATA* Operational Safety Audit (IOSA) certification audit is an internationally recognized and accepted evaluation system designed to assess the operational management and control systems of an airline.
 IOSA uses internationally recognized audit principles and is designed to conduct audits in a standardized and consistent manner.
 Airlines are re-evaluated every two years.
 Registering for IOSA certification and auditing is not mandatory therefore an airline that does not have IOSA certification may have either failed the IOSA audit or alternatively chosen not to participate.

 *IATA (International Air Transport Association)

 The EU Blacklist is a list of airlines banned from flying into European airspace due to safety concerns arising from alleged poor aircraft maintenance and/or regulatory oversight.
 Airlines banned by the EU may have a flawless safety record however the potential risk towards passenger safety is deemed by the EU as too high and a ban is put in place.

 The US Federal Aviation Authority (FAA) has a list that bans countries (not airlines) from flying into American Airspace.
 The ban arises from a deemed inability to adhere to international aviation standards for aircraft operations and maintenance.
 According to the FAA website, “those that do not meet these international standards cannot initiate new service and are restricted to current levels of any existing service to the United States while corrective actions are underway”.
 An airline or airlines from a prohibited country may have a flawless safety record however the potential risk to safety is deemed too high by the FAA to allow operations in American airspace.